This post may contain affiliate links, please see the privacy policy for details.

 Why You’ll Love It

-Bruschetta for Halloween Ingredients
+Skull Bruschetta for Halloween Ingredients

-How to Make This Halloween Favourite
+How to Make Halloween Bruschetta

 For more detailed instructions with weights and measurements, jump to the printable recipe card.

-Make the mozzarella skulls: Fill your skull molds with mozzarella and bake until melted, then let them cool.
+Make the mozzarella skulls: Fill your skull molds (here) with mozzarella and bake until melted, then let them cool.

 Roast the tomatoes: Halve the tomatoes, drizzle with olive oil and season to taste, then bake them until golden.